 Well… maybe your trading strategy has an edge in the markets.

-But the reason why you’re not consistently profitable is because you don’t understand the law of large number.
+But the reason why you’re not consistently profitable is that you don’t understand the law of large number.

 Wait, what’s that?

 The law of large numbers is a theorem that describes the result of performing the same experiment a large number of times.

 According to the law, the average of the results obtained from a large number of trials should be close to the expected value, and will tend to become closer as more trials are performed. – Probability Theory

 It’s impossible to conclude whether your trading strategy works because your results are random in the short run, and will be closer to its expected value in the long run.